sveltia/sveltia-cms/README.md

 ## Motivation

-Sveltia CMS was born in November 2022, when the development of Netlify CMS had stalled for over six months. [@kyoshino](https://github.com/kyoshino)’s clients were looking to replace their Netlify CMS instances, mainly to get better internationalization (i18n) and multilingual support.
-Built from the ground up, Sveltia CMS incorporates i18n into every corner of the product, while striving to radically improve UX, performance and productivity.
+Sveltia CMS was born in November 2022, when the development of Netlify CMS had been stalled for over six months. [@kyoshino](https://github.com/kyoshino)’s clients were looking to replace their Netlify CMS instances, mainly to get better internationalization (i18n) and multilingual support.
+Built from the ground up, Sveltia CMS successfully incorporates i18n into every single corner of the product, while striving to radically improve UX, performance and productivity.

-Our goal is to expand the market for Git-based headless CMS to empower small businesses and individuals who don’t need or can’t afford a (No)SQL database to manage their content.
+Our goal is to expand the Git-based headless CMS market to empower small businesses and individuals who don’t need or can’t afford a (No)SQL database to manage their content.
 The project also showcases the power of [Svelte](https://svelte.dev/), a modern UI library for creating web applications with less code.

 ## Features